solana-foundation/developer-content/content/guides/token-extensions/dynamic-meta-data-nft.md

 ws://localhost:8900
 ```

-### Run the Javascript client
+### Run the JavaScript client

-To start the Javascript client and be able to interact with the game and program
+To start the JavaScript client and be able to interact with the game and program
 using your web browser:

 - open the `app` directory within the repo